Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

-As will be seen in subsequent sections, a significant aspect of our nested calculi is the incorporation of inference (viz. reachability) rules whose applicability depends upon certain strings generated by a formal grammar.
+As will be seen later on, a significant aspect of our nested calculi is the incorporation of inference (viz. reachability) rules whose applicability depends upon certain strings generated by a formal grammar.
 Therefore, the current section introduces the grammar-theoretic notions required to properly define such rules.

 We define our \emph{alphabet} $\albet := \{\fd,\bd\}$ to be the set of \emph{characters} $\fd$ and $\bd$, and we let $\ques \in \albet$.
 We make use of the symbols $\fd$ and $\bd$ to encode information in inference rules about worlds in the \emph{future} and \emph{past} (resp.) of an accessibility relation $R$ in a model.
 We note that these symbols were adapted from the work in~\cite{GorPosTiu11}, and their usage mirrors their analogous meaning in the context of tense logics~\cite{GorPosTiu11,Kas94}.
 Additionally, we say that $\fd$ and $\bd$ are \emph{converses}, and define the \emph{converse operation} $\conv{\cdot}$ (on characters) as $\conv{\fd} := \bd$ and $\conv{\bd} := \fd$.